marmelab/thumbless-os/README.md

 cp .env.example .env
 ```

+If you want thumbless-os be able to show images, please configure your unsplash access key `UNSPLASH_ACCESS_KEY` in the `.env`file [create your account here](https://unsplash.com/fr).

 Running this application locally requires [Node.js](https://nodejs.org/) to be installed.
 Install dependencies for the application with:

 ```bash